AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

 Nevertheless, NBSite did come with handy Sphinx extensions and features out of the box, such as seamlessly embedding interactive notebooks outputs in you docs, like on the very start of the [Introduction Page of WaloViz](https://waloviz.com).

-Also, I invested in a lot of inline documentation which got automatically converted into the [API Reference Manual](https://waloviz.com/en/stable/reference-manual/index.html), it's good both for users that need to dive-in, and for beginner contributors that are just starting to dip their toes.
+Also, I invested in a lot in comprehensive inline documentation which got automatically converted into the [API Reference Manual](https://waloviz.com/en/stable/reference-manual/index.html), it's good both for users that need to dive-in, and for beginner contributors that are just starting to dip their toes.

 The docs of WaloViz got tons of positive feedback, but I'm getting ahead of myself :)